Bajji Recipe (Aratikaya Bajji)

 Punugulu

-2. Add very little water to make a paste.
-Use little otherwise it can mess up your kitchen with spills.
-Set this aside
+2. Add very little water if required to make a paste.

-3. Add flours, red chili powder, turmeric, ajwain, salt and soda to a mixing bowl.
+3. Add flour, red chili powder, turmeric, ajwain (carom seeds), salt and baking soda to a mixing bowl.

-5. Peel and slice raw banana.
-Add them to water.
+5. Peel and slice plantain/ banana.
+Make sure the pieces are thin and of even thickness.
+Add them to a bowl of water.

 6. Pour the paste from step 1 to the mixing bowl and mix well.
-Add enough water to make the batter of a not too thick or too thin consistency.
-If you make the batter too thick, it will not coat or hold on to the banana.
+Add enough water to make a medium consistency batter.
+It should not be too thick or too runny.
+If you make the batter too thick, it won’t coat or hold on to the banana.
 If you make it too runny, the batter begins to drip off the banana.
-Refer the pic.
-Adjust salt if needed
+Refer the pic below for consistency.
+Taste test and adjust salt.

-9. Dip each slice in batter and swipe off the excess batter and drop in the oil.
+8. Regulate the flame to medium.
+Dip each slice in batter and drop gently in the oil.

-Mix chopped onions, green chili, coriander, little salt and lemon juice.
-Make a slit on the aratikaya bajji and stuff them just before serving else they will turn out soggy.
+Lastly, mix chopped onions, green chili, coriander, little salt and lemon juice.
+Make a slit on the aratikaya bajji and stuff them just before serving else they turn soggy.
+Serve bajji hot or warm with tea, coffee or with any chutney.

 - Use firm and unripe banana.
 However you can also use soft or slightly ripe banana if you like the sweet taste.